Hong Kong tycoon's M&A spree promises bumper year for Asia banks

 FEE BONANZA

 Li's companies are the fourth-biggest fee payers in Asia over the past decade, Thomson Reuters data shows.
-State-owned China National Petroleum Corp [CNPET.UL] tops the list, followed by BHP Billiton Ltd (BHP.AX) (BLT.L).
+State-owned China National Petroleum Corp tops the list, followed by BHP Billiton Ltd.

 Bankers expect Li's deal flow to continue as the business revamp provides Hutchison with an additional $7 billion in firepower.
 "There's no dearth of funds.
 The restructure puts the companies in an even stronger position," said a person familiar with the Li family's thinking.